developer-portal/content/tech/languages/python/pipenv.md

 This will install packages listed in the `Pipfile`.

-Alternatively you can install packages using the `pipenv` command itself.
+Alternatively, you can install packages using the `pipenv` command itself.
-In order to do that you have to run `pipenv install <package-name>`.
+In order to do that you can run `pipenv install <package-name>`.
-For example let's install [requests](https://requests.readthedocs.io/en/master/) package.
+For example let's install the [requests](https://requests.readthedocs.io/en/master/) package.

 ```
 $ pipenv install requests